Frank Henkel | Dimitri Schaff

 As a general principle in data protection laws, each entity processing personal data as a controller needs a legal basis to do so.
 For selling and offering services around autonomous vehicles, this basis may include:

-Contract: A company may process their customers’ data if required to fulfil the contract.
+- Contract: A company may process its customers’ data if such processing is required to fulfil the contract for the provision of the service with the customer.

-Legitimate interest: A company may also rely on their legitimate interests, i.e., has to demonstrate that the processing is necessary for the purposes of the legitimate interests pursued by the company, except in cases in which those interests are overridden by interests or fundamental rights and freedoms of the data subject.
+- Legitimate interest: A company may also rely on its legitimate interests, i.e., has to demonstrate that the processing is necessary for the purposes of the legitimate interests pursued by the company, except in cases in which those interests are overridden by interests or fundamental rights and freedoms of the data subject [(i.e., the consumer)].

 None of the above grounds apply in all cases.
 On the contrary, the legal situations of autonomous vehicles are complex with many different players involved with each having different purposes for the data collected.
 Given this complexity, setting up the data protection framework for services on autonomous vehicles requires a diligent legal review of the specific type of collection, storing, and processing of data that is in use.
 The data processed for the transportation service itself is usually subject to the legal ground of performance of a contract.
 But it is necessary to analyse the contractual relationships between the owner of the car, the manufacturer, the service/platform providers on the one hand and the respective driver or passenger on the other.
 Particular importance could arise in cases of shared vehicle services or the offer of driving services.